Truck

 What Truck Terminal Construction Usually Covers

-• Coordination of heavy-duty paving, drainage, and circulation zones
+• Coordination of heavy-duty paving, drainage structures, stormwater management, and terminal circulation zones under one civil plan

-• Field sequencing that protects terminal function at startup
+• Field sequencing that protects terminal yard function and dock accessibility at startup rather than delivering building first and yard later

-• Schedule control around access points, utilities, and final striping or controls
+• Schedule control around access point construction, utility connections, site lighting, and final striping and traffic control

-• Turnover planning focused on usable operations rather than punch-only completion
+• Turnover planning focused on operational truck yard use rather than building punch-list completion alone

 Process